nearbeach/NearBeach/docs/001-installation/quick-install-with-podman.rst

-.. _quick-install:
+.. _quick-install-podman:

 =========================
 Quick Install with Podman
 =========================

-Copy the following code and paste it into a file called `docker-compose.yaml`
+Copy the following code and paste it into a file called `podman-compose.yaml`

 .. code-block:: bash